About Rhythm Changes

 Before Rhythm Changes, I worked in a variety of roles throughout the first 10 years of my music career, including making my own music.
 Integrity is important to me.
 Here's a breakdown of how I operate:

-• No editorial control for sponsors/subscribers, no sponsorship of own music content.
-When I have local sponsors who may hold rights to the music covered, I never run the sponsorships on content that features their music.
+- No editorial control for sponsors/subscribers, no sponsorship of own music content.
+While I sometimes have local sponsors who benefit from to the music I cover, I never run the sponsorships on content that features their music.
 And of course, the sponsors have no input on the coverage of their music.
 The same goes for paying subscribers: several presenters in the scene are subscribers, but they get no editorial control over anything I write.

-• I don't ask for complimentary tickets in exchange for coverage.
+- I don't ask for complimentary tickets in exchange for coverage.
 My policy for comps is basically, "Never ask, always accept."
-Otherwise, I buy my own admissions like anyone else.
+I usually buy my own admissions like anyone else.

-• No editorial control for any current employer(s) or people hiring me on contracts.
+- No editorial control for any current employer(s) or people hiring me on contracts.
 Rhythm Changes is an independent project, no matter whom I work with.
-I have covered many previous Canadian clients and colleagues, and I might work here or there with a musician who has been covered.
+I have covered many previous Canadian clients and colleagues, and I might work with a musician who has been covered.
 That's how the cookie crumbles when you live so much of your life in a small local music scene.

 Recordings and music sales